samjxn/wpuzzle/README.md

 - `npm run build` — type-check the project and create an optimized production build.
 - `npm run preview` — serve the production build locally for smoke testing.

+## Date Overrides

+Append `?date=YYYY-MM-DD` to the app URL to preview the puzzle for a specific day (for example, `http://localhost:5173/?date=2024-01-15`).
+Omitting the parameter falls back to today's puzzle.

 ## Project Structure

 - `src/` — React components, game state management, and styles.